0xJoeMartin/f5-waap/ati-lab/start-ati-intro.rst

 -------------

-1. An account for F5 Distributed Cloud and a tenant with Client-Side Defense add-on capability provisioned.
+1. An account for **F5 Distributed Cloud (F5XC)** and a tenant with **Application Traffic Insight (ATI)** provisioned.

-2. A website that is accessible via the internet and where you have the rights to add the JavaScript tag.
-Alternativeley you can find instructions in the Appendix how to inject the JavaScript tag for testing purposes with the Chrome browser.

-For *F5 SEs* the JavaScript tag was already added to the demo application and you can find the details and login instructions for the f5-sales-demo tenant further down in the lab guide.
+2. An F5 UDF Account to deploy the "F5XC ATI Lab" blueprint.
+Alternatively, you can import the iApp to your own BIGIP and use F5XC ATI for your own website.

-You can sign up for a free account for the F5 Distributed Cloud in case you don't have an account yet by following the `sign up description <https://github.com/f5devcentral/f5-waap/blob/main/step-1-signup-deploy/voltConsole.rst>`_ or just go directly to the `sign up page <https://console.ves.volterra.io/signup/usage_plan>`_
+You can sign up for a free account for the F5 Distributed Cloud by following the `sign up description <https://github.com/f5devcentral/f5-waap/blob/main/step-1-signup-deploy/voltConsole.rst>`_ or just go directly to the `sign up page <https://console.ves.volterra.io/signup/usage_plan>`_

 What we'll learn